jrpotter/notebook/notes/c17/declarations.md

 %%ANKI
 Basic
-Why avoid negative hexadecimal integer literals?
+How might C dangerously interpret a negative hexadecimal integer literal?
-Back: Depending on value, the resulting type may be `unsigned`.
+Back: Depending on the value, the resulting type may be `unsigned`.
 Reference: Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1708631820833-->
 END%%